 The weather forecast is always on point on the bright side, and you can check it via the mobile app.
 It has zero trouble following the smart schedule and displays the watering history, which is quite convenient.

 If you plan on placing the sprinkler controller outdoors, you can simply purchase the Skydrop outdoor enclosure as an add-on to ensure your controller is protected.

 5. Mobile Application

-It's essential for smart sprinkler controllers to have functional mobile applications since we use those apps to control, monitor and check the recent activities of our irrigation system controllers.
+Smart sprinkler controllers need to have functional mobile applications since we use those apps to control, monitor and check the recent activities of our irrigation system controllers.

-We activated Smart Cycles and Weather Intelligence so that we could see the full potential of the irrigation system controller.
+We activated Smart Cycles and Weather Intelligence to see the full potential of the irrigation system controller.
 While doing so, Rachio offered a plan of its own which seemed to be a bit off.
-We were sceptical, but after two weeks of testing, the grass looked healthy and green.
+We were skeptical, but after two weeks of testing, the grass looked healthy and green.

 If you're interested in how the app looks on the inside, take a look at the pictures posted above.
 The interface of Rachio's mobile application is intuitive and easy to navigate.
 There's no chance of getting lost, and the app offers fast access features.

 The homepage displays the local weather and shows the forecast along with watering schedules.
 If you take a look at the picture of the yard, there's information given about the last watering cycle and when the next one begins.

 What I love about the mobile application of Rachio – and the main reason I consider it a top-notch app – is the cool thing it does before starting the watering cycle.

 Rachio will send a notification to alert you that it'll start a water cycle in a few minutes.
 This way, you won't be showering your guests, and that's a huge plus.
 I've had such ‘guest showering scenarios' with other sprinkler controllers; it goes without saying that it's good to have an alert that helps forestall such situations.